-At Greenleaf, we believe that religious education should encourage pupils to learn from different religions, beliefs, values and traditions while exploring their own beliefs and questions of meaning.
-Children are challenged to reflect on, consider, analyse, interpret and evaluate issues of truth, belief, faith and ethics and to communicate their responses.
+At Greenleaf the Religious Education curriculum encourages pupils to learn from different religions, beliefs, values and traditions while exploring their own beliefs and questions of meaning.
+Children are challenged to reflect on and evaluate issues of truth, belief, faith and ethics to help communicate their ideas.

 Religious education encourages pupils to develop their sense of identity and belonging.
-It enables them to flourish individually within their communities and as citizens in a multi-cultural society and global community.
+It enables them to grow individually within their community and as citizens in a multicultural world.

-Religious education has an important role in preparing pupils for adult life, employment and lifelong learning.
-It enables pupils to develop respect for and sensitivity to others, in particular those whose faiths and beliefs are different from their own.
-It promotes discernment and enables pupils to combat prejudice.
+Religious Education has an important role in preparing pupils for adult life, employment and lifelong learning.
+It enables pupils to develop respect for and sensitivity to others, in particular for those whose faiths and beliefs are different from their own.

 The RE curriculum is determined by the local Standing Advisory Council on Religious Education (SACRE), which is responsible for producing the locally agreed syllabus for RE.
 Religious Education is taught across the school, from Nursery to Year 6.